Display a map (UI)

 13. In the Planet section, change the Ground Radius to 6378.137207.

 At this point, you should see the cropped map data with the extent configuration.
 In the Outliner panel, double-click the Default Pawn to move the Editor camera to the configured camera position.
-Use the WASD keys while holding the right mouse button mouse to move around, or hold the left mouse button to look around during the Editor mode.
-To increase the camera navigation speed in the Viewport during the Editor mode, click the Camera Speed icon in the top right-hand corner of the Viewport and increase the value by dragging the slider.
+Use the WASD keys while holding the right mouse button mouse to move around, or hold the left mouse button to look around in Editor mode.
+To increase the camera navigation speed in the Viewport in Editor mode, click the Camera Speed icon in the top right corner of the Viewport and increase the value by dragging the slider.

 Level Preview